Music Therapy Master's Degrees

 Western Regional Graduate Program

-Master of Music, Music Therapy Specialization
+Master of Music Therapy

 Applicants are expected to be Board-Certified Music Therapists (or eligible to sit for the exam) and demonstrate excellent musicianship and interpersonal skills.

-Master of Music, Music Therapy Specialization, with Equivalency
+Master of Music Therapy with Equivalency

-The Master of Music, Music Therapy Specialization with Equivalency is designed for the person who has excellent musicianship and has completed an undergraduate degree in music or a related area (including, but not limited to psychology and occupational therapy).
+The Master of Music Therapy with Equivalency is designed for the person who has excellent musicianship and has completed an undergraduate degree in music or a related area (including, but not limited to psychology and occupational therapy).
 Students take the necessary undergraduate prerequisite coursework to fulfill requirements for entry-level music therapy practice and graduate coursework in advanced clinical practice and research.
 After completing the coursework and a six-month clinical internship at an approved site, the student is eligible to sit for the Certification Board for Music Therapists exam.
 This degree requires at least two years of on-campus courses, then a year of internship and advanced clinical practicum.
 This program is only offered on campus.

 Entrance Requirements: